-- the removal of the notional interest element from capital charges (£24.442m in 2005/2006) - the posting of credits for government grants/capital contribution write downs to service revenue accounts (£2.658m in 2005/2006) - the inclusion of gains and losses on the disposal of fixed assets (net gain of £2.865m in 2005/2006)
+- the removal of the notional interest element from capital charges - the posting of credits for government grants/capital contribution write downs to service revenue accounts - the inclusion of gains and losses on the disposal of fixed assets

 In accordance with Financial Reporting Standard 3 (Reporting Financial Performance), the previous year figures have been restated on a comparative basis.
 This restatement has no impact on the movement in the General Fund Balance for 2005/2006 or on the Net Assets shown in the Balance Sheet as at 31 March 2006.